Skip to content

 Foreign divorce document

-From 1 November 2017 all divorce/civil partnership dissolution documents obtained outside the British Isles produced at the notice of marriage will incur a fee of either £50 or £75 in addition to the standard fee.
+All divorce/civil partnership dissolution documents obtained outside the British Isles produced at the notice of marriage will incur a fee of either £55 or £83 in addition to the standard fee.